-The philosophy of the Valve Clinic mirrors the integrated approach taken by the rest of the departments at the SDHC.
+The philosophy of the Structural Heart Clinic mirrors the integrated team approach taken by the rest of the departments at the SDHC.
 Guests of the clinic will receive a multi-disciplinary approach to designing their care plan.
-They will meet with a cardiothoracic surgeon and an interventional cardiology in the same office visit.
+They will meet with a cardiothoracic surgeon and an interventional cardiologist in the same office visit.

 This approach to patient care gets everything a guest of the SDHC will need in one place.
-They will be able to discuss treatment options that may include surgical, medication or the groundbreaking Transcatheter Aortic Valve Replacement (TAVR) program.
-TAVR is a procedure that is performed through a catheter that is inserted into the patient’s groin, that provides a treatment for patients with aortic stenosis considered too high of a risk for open-heart surgery.
-The procedure is similar to a cardiac stent, instead, a stent-like device is deployed across the aortic valve creating a wider opening.
-TAVR received FDA approved in fall of 2011.
-The physicians of the South Denver Heart Center in collaboration with are able to offer their patients this groundbreaking technology.
+They will be able to discuss treatment options that may include surgical, medication, or the groundbreaking Transcatheter Aortic Valve Replacement (TAVR) program.
+TAVR is a procedure that is performed through a catheter that is inserted into the patient’s groin, which provides treatment for patients with aortic stenosis considered too high of a risk for open-heart surgery.
+The procedure is similar to a cardiac stent.
+Instead, a stent-like device is deployed across the aortic valve creating a wider opening.
+TAVR received FDA approval in the fall of 2011.
+The physicians of the South Denver Heart Center, in collaboration with can offer their patients this groundbreaking technology.

 Our 100th case!
 December 2017 (Dr. Lee MacDonald & Dr. Sean Enkiri)

 Image Props: Michael Thompson, BS, RN, Edwards Transcatheter Heart Valves

 Mitral Valve Disease